 The responsibilities of the Sustainability Committee are to propose and recommend to the Board on the Group's sustainability objectives, strategies, priorities, initiatives and goals.
-It oversees, reviews and evaluates actions taken by the Group in furtherance of sustainability priorities and goals, including coordinating with business divisions of the Group and ensuring that their operations and practices adhere to the relevant priorities and goals.
+It oversees, reviews and evaluates actions taken by the Group in furtherance of sustainability priorities and goals, including coordinating with business divisions of the Group and ensuring that operations and practices adhere to the relevant priorities and goals.
 The Sustainability Committee also reviews and reports to the Board on sustainability risks and opportunities, monitors and assesses emerging sustainability issues and trends that could impact the business operations and performance of the Group.
 Moreover, it considers the impact of the Company's sustainability programmes on its stakeholders, including employees, shareholders, investors, customers, business partners, suppliers, governments and regulators, local communities, non-government organisations, and the environment, and appraises and advises the Board on the Company's public communication, disclosure and publications as regards to its sustainability performance.
+It is authorised by the Board to obtain independent professional advice where necessary on matters within its terms of reference.

-The Sustainability Committee held two meetings in 2023 with 100% attendance.
+The Sustainability Committee held two meetings in 2024 with 100% attendance.

 Members Attended/Eligible to Attend

-- Frank John Sixt (Chairman) 2/2
+Frank John Sixt (Chairman) 2/2

 Edith Shih 2/2

+Tsim Sin Ling, Ruth (1) 1/1

-Wong Yick-ming, Rosanna 2/2
+Wong Yick-ming, Rosanna (2) 1/1